Sebcrypto/Semaphore-Quilibrium/README.md

 * Navigate to http://ip:port
 * Login with login/password you previously set.

-It will ask you to create a new project
+It will ask you to create a new project, Fill the project name you want, and click create.

   ![screenshot](doc/configuration1.PNG)